My GLOW Amp won't turn on. Does it need servicing?

 We strongly recommend that you do NOT use power tubes manufactured in Europe in the 09/10 GLOW Amp One.
 The 09/10 Amp One is specifically designed around the Russian and Chinese EL84 power tubes, and features the Beijing variant of the EL84 designated the 6P14.

 European EL84s differ in design from their Chinese and Russian counterparts in one important respect: On all European manufactured EL84s, pins 1 and 2 are connected together inside the tube envelope.
-Chinese and Russian EL84s do not internally link the pins 1 and 2.
+Chinese, Russian, and American EL84s do not internally link the pins 1 and 2.
 Therefore, when a European manufactured EL84 is plugged into the 09/10 GLOW amp, the additional connection within the tube envelope in the European design is likely to cause premature failure of the tube.

 It is highly recommended for this reason that you NOT use European tubes in the 09/10 Amp One, as you will likely permanently damage your tube and possibly the amplifier.